amicoleo/amicoleo.github.io/README.md

 + check if possible to add more images for museum
 + project order - pos; programming objects; message box; Museum; Stone Pad

++ when going to project info, back arrow not working - when loading new project need to destroy what there was before

 + On about
-MSc Electronics Engineer graduate
+MSc Electronics Engineer graduate - OK

-Creative technologist with a focus in design and prototype of digital interactive products.
+Creative technologist with a focus in design and prototype of digital interactive products. - OK